jgoodie/randomvariates/README.md

 **Exponential Random Variates**

-By default, the exponential() functin will generate a single, lambda=1 random variate.
+By default, the exponential() function will generate a single, lambda=1 random variate.

 > rv.exponential()
 >